oracle/oracle-database-operator/docs/sidb/README.md

 ## Clone Existing Database

-Create copies of your existing database using the cloning functionality.
+To create copies of your existing database quickly, you can use the cloning functionality.
 A cloned database is an exact, block-for-block copy of the source database.
-This is much faster than creating a fresh database and copying over the data.
-Specify the source database reference in the `cloneFrom` attribute
+Cloning is much faster than creating a fresh database and copying over the data.

-$ grep 'cloneFrom:' singleinstancedatabase_clone.yaml

-  cloneFrom: "sidb-sample"
+To clone an existing database, specify the source database reference as the value for the `cloneFrom` attribute in the sample [singleinstancedatabase_clone.yaml](../../config/samples/sidb/singleinstancedatabase_clone.yaml) file.

-**The source database must have archiveLog mode set to true.**
+**Note**: To clone a database, The source database must have archiveLog mode set to true.

-Quicly clone using the sample **[singleinstancedatabase_clone.yaml](../../config/samples/sidb/singleinstancedatabase_clone.yaml)** file by executing the following command
+For example:

 ```sh